-The fast physical feedback of changes in water vapour, lapse rate, clouds, and surface albedo have been specifically determined separately from output of climate projections with several ESMs.
+The fast physical feedbacks of changes in water vapour, lapse rate, clouds, and surface albedo have been specifically determined separately from the output of climate projections with several ESMs.
 To this end, the output of a model ensemble (see glossary) is used as input to the radiation code of a single ESM.
 The feedback effect of changes in single climate variables on the top of the radiative forcing can thus be determined when the analysis is at least carried out between two points in time.
-This partial radiative perturbation method (PRP) going back to (Wetherald and Manabe, 1988) has been successfully applied to modern ESM output (Bony et al., 2006; Soden and Held, 2006; Vial et al., 2013; Zelinka et al., 2013).
-An established method to approximate PRP results is the resource-efficient use of pre-calculated radiative kernels (see glossary), which allow derivation of radiative feedbacks directly from parameter changes without the need for re-calculating the radiative transfer for each case (e.g. Soden et al. (2008)).
-A good example of the results of the PRP method for various classical feedbacks is given in Figure 17 (corresponding to Figure 5b in Vial et al. (2013)).
+This partial radiative perturbation method (PRP) going back to Wetherald and Manabe (1988) has been successfully applied to modern ESM output (Bony et al., 2006; Soden and Held, 2006; Vial et al., 2013; Zelinka et al., 2013).
+An established method to approximate PRP results is the resource-efficient use of pre-calculated radiative kernels (see glossary), which allow the derivation of radiative feedbacks directly from parameter changes without the need for re-calculating the radiative transfer for each case (e.g. Soden et al., 2008).
+A good example of the results of the PRP method for various classical feedbacks is given in Fig. 17 (corresponding to Fig. 5b in Vial et al., 2013).
 For these feedbacks, the concept of equilibrium climate sensitivity (ECS) can be applied.
-Prospects for narrowing bounds on ECS have been provided by (Stevens et al., 2016).
-Observation based estimates (especially those involving palaeo-climate data) suggest an even larger range of equilibrium sensitivities than those shown in Figure 17 (Knutti et al., 2017).
+Prospects for narrowing bounds on ECS have been provided by Stevens et al. (2016).
+Observation based estimates (especially those involving palaeoclimate data) suggest an even larger range of equilibrium sensitivities than those shown in Fig. 17 (Knutti et al., 2017).

-5.1.3 Separation of feedbacks with partially uncoupled ESM runs concentration doubles with respect to the pre-industrial start value; a critical appraisal of the 1% CO2 yr-1 increase scenario is given in MacDougall, 2019).).
+5.1.3 Separation of feedbacks with partially uncoupled ESM runs

+Let us now have a look at the Earth system feedbacks, which go beyond the conventional physical feedbacks in the climate system.
+For estimating feedbacks, ESM experiments are carried out under future scenario forcing (often the idealized scenario with 1 % CO2 yr-1 increase in atmospheric CO2 is used as model runs are short, i.e. only 70 years until atmospheric CO2 concentration doubles with respect to the pre-industrial start value; a critical appraisal of the 1 % CO2 yr-1 increase scenario is given in MacDougall, 2019).
 First, a fully coupled run with the ESM in question is carried out.
 Afterwards, the model run is repeated, but with one or more feedback loops switched off.
 From the difference between this partially uncoupled run and the coupled run, the strength of the feedback of interest can be estimated.
-This method has been specifically applied to separate the carbon cycle feedback due to climate change (increasing temperature) from that due to chemical forcing (rising CO2 emissions to the atmosphere) (Arora et al., 2013; Friedlingstein et al., 2006; Friedlingstein et al., 2003).
-The change in land and ocean carbon storage can be approximated by
+This method has been specifically applied to separate the carbon cycle feedback due to climate change (increasing tempera-